-However, many Americans have been able to afford this procedure by coming to Los Algodones, Mexico, just 5 minutes from the US border near Yuma, Arizona.
-In fact, prices for dental implants in Los Algodones are routinely 50% to 80% less than prices for dental implants in the USA and Canada.
+However, many Americans have been able to afford this procedure by coming to Mexico.
+In fact, prices for dental implants in Mexico are routinely 50% to 80% less than prices for dental implants in the USA and Canada.

-Sani Dental Group is a dental clinic in Los Algodones, recognized for its excellence in the area of dental implants and full mouth reconstruction.
-Additionally, Sani Dental Group is the only dental center in Los Algodones to be certified by the Medical Tourism Association.
+Sani Dental Group is the largest dental group in Mexico recognized for its excellence in the area of dental implants and full mouth reconstruction.
+Additionally, Sani Dental Group is certified by the Medical Tourism Association.

-If you are considering dental implants in Mexico, we invite you to contact one of the leading dental implant specialists at Sani Dental Group and compare our dental price list in Los Algodones, just to discover how affordable a beautiful new smile can be!
+If you are considering dental implants in Mexico, we invite you to contact one of the leading dental implant specialists at Sani Dental Group and compare Mexico dentist prices, just to discover how affordable a beautiful new smile can be!

 This is similar to a regular dental bridge, but it is supported by dental implants and not by natural teeth.
 In most cases, when an implant supported bridge is used, one implant is placed in the jawbone for each missing tooth.
 Then, the crowns are connected to each other to form one piece.